Tom's Guide Verdict

 Storage: 256GB to 2TB (1 TB as reviewed)

 Memory: 8GB to 24GB (16 GB as reviewed)

 Ports: 2 Thunderbolt / USB 4, headphone jack

 Touch Bar: Yes

 Security: Touch ID

 Audio: Stereo speakers, Dolby Atmos support

 Weight: 3.0 pounds

-The 13-inch MacBook Pro 2022 (from $1,299) is the first M2-powered Apple laptop to hit the market.
-While the design hasn't changed, Apple promises a big leap in performance, whether you're editing photos or videos or running multiple applications at once.
+The 13-inch MacBook Pro 2022 (from $1,299) is one of the first M2-powered Apple laptop to hit the market.
+While the design hasn't changed, Apple promises a leap in performance, whether you're editing photos or videos or running multiple applications at once.

-And based on our tests, the M2 chip delivers, offering performance that destroys competing Windows laptops.
+And based on our tests, the M2 chip delivers, offering performance that destroys the best Windows laptops.
 The M2 also beats the M1 chip by a significant margin in various benchmarks.
-Plus, the new MacBook Pro 2022 delivers among the longest battery life we've seen from a modern laptop, surpassing 18 hours of runtime.
+Plus, the new MacBook Pro 2022 delivers the longest battery life we've seen, surpassing 18 hours of endurance.